MichFe/static-site-generator/README.md

 # static-site-generator

-An educational site generator written in python
+An static site generator written in Python, this SSG converts Markdown files to HTML.